f5devcentral/f5-agility-labs-xc/docs/class1/lab3.rst

 #.
 Click on "Edit Configuration" in the upper right of the screen (after your *global* Load Balancer is loaded).

    .. image:: ../_static/screenshot-global-vip-edit-config.png
 #.
-Under "Default Origin Servers" find you previous "public" Origin pool and click on the three dots "..." to the right under "Actions"
+Under "Default Origin Servers" find your previous "public" Origin pool and click on the three dots "..." to the right under "Actions" and select "Edit"

    .. image:: ../_static/screenshot-global-vip-edit-config-pools.png
 #.
 Change the selection of "Origin Pool" to "private" from "public" and click "Apply"